Cleaner kilometres for one city, then the rest.

 Reviewed by UQAM

-Our ESG methodology has been reviewed and co-authored with the Université du Québec à Montréal (UQAM) — an independent academic partner — and will be published in full in our first annual transparency report.
+Our ESG methodology has been independently reviewed and endorsed by Dr. Luania Gomez Gutierrez, a professor at the Université du Québec à Montréal (UQAM) in Canada.
+The full methodology note is available on request and will be published in our first annual transparency report.

 A legacy fleet is a trap.